-Whether it’s machinery, fuel or livestock, there are lots of implications when it comes to agricultural theft.
-Read on to find out what practical steps you can take to protect you and your farm business from thieves and some useful advice on the next steps if you are a victim.
+Whether it’s machinery, fuel, livestock or cyber crime, there are lots of implications when it comes to agricultural theft.
+Read on to find out what practical steps you can take to protect you and your farm business from thieves and some useful advice on the next steps to take if you do fall victim to this type of crime.

 Use these links to jump to a particular section: